Shri Swaminarayan Mandir, Karachi: Festivals and events

 According to the Pakistan Hindu Council, Swaminarayan Jayanti, Ram Navami, Janmastami, Dussehra, Diwali and almost all of the main religious festivals are celebrated by Hindus in this temple.
 Holi is celebrated with the holi bonfire lit at the centre of the temple grounds, followed by the play with colours.
 Janmashtami is celebrated with singing bhajans and sermons on Krishna, while on Diwali, devotees light lamps and candles to welcome Rama from his fourteen-year exile, at the end of which he defeated Ravana and young men burst crackers at the temple on the occasion.
 The Holi festival celebrations that take place at this temple are the biggest in Karachi.

 The temple also doubles as a marriage venue.
 In 2008, a mass wedding arrangement was made for 20 poor couples.

 Hinglaj yatra

 The Hinglaj yatra starts from the Swaminarayan Temple complex here annually.

 Gurdwara

-In the Swaminarayan Mandir complex in Karachi, Sindh, Pakistan where a small Hindu community lives, a Gurdwara has been created for the small Sikh community.
+In the Swaminarayan Mandir complex in Karachi, Sindh, a Gurdwara has been created for the small Sikh community.

 The Gurdwara Sahib houses three sets of Sri Guru Granth Sahib Ji in the Palki Sahib.
 There are pictures of the Gurus and a small shrine devoted to Guru Nanak Dev Ji.
 There is a Hindu bell in the Gurdwara Sahib as well.

 The whole compound is protected by a security guard to protect the small number of Hindu families.